 During processing, some of the polyphenols in tea are destroyed.
 Thus, tea powders, decaffeinated teas and bottled tea drinks may not offer the same health benefits.
 Additionally, research suggests that green teas offer a greater antioxidant punch compared to most other varieties.

 Though the jury is still out, some studies suggest that the caffeine and catechins, a type of polyphenol, in tea may help with weight loss.
 Decaffeinated green teas did not appear to produce the same results.
 Though the research on caffeinated green tea looks promising, there are still a lot of unanswered questions.
 Plus, the results have been minimal – only one to two pounds of additional weight loss.
-Also of note, research is lacking to support the wide range of herbal tea products advertised for weight loss and these can be harmful depending on their ingredients.
+Also of note, research is lacking to support the wide range of herbal tea products advertised for weight loss.

 Tea drinkers may be helping to keep their hearts healthy.
 Some research has shown a reduced risk of heart disease in people who drink green or black tea regularly; although the findings have been mixed in terms of tea’s effect on lowering cholesterol and blood pressure.

 The research relating to diabetes is less clear.
 Some studies suggest that the catechins in green tea may help to keep blood sugar in check, reducing the risk for developing Type 2 diabetes.
 However, these findings have mainly been based on practices in other countries and not repeated in clinical trials.
 Researchers are also evaluating if spearmint and chamomile herbal teas have a role to play in preventing diabetes.
 More research is needed on the amount of tea and type of tea, especially since some of the results have involved tea in the form of a supplement instead of a drink.